Sobat (dish)

-The dish comprises meat pieces, typically chicken or mutton, slow-cooked in a flavorful broth infused with ingredients like onions, tomatoes, garlic, ginger, and an assortment of spices.
-Afterward, the meat is extracted from the broth and deep fried until crisp.
-This meat-broth blend is then presented atop a torn flatbread known as paasti or maaney.
+Sobat is a traditional Saraiki dish originating in south Punjab, Pakistan, particularly known in the city of Tonsa.
+Usually served in one pot, the dish comprises meat pieces, typically chicken or mutton, slow-cooked in a flavorful broth infused with ingredients like onions, tomatoes, garlic, ginger, and an assortment of spices.
+Afterwards, the meat is extracted from the broth and deep fried until crisp.
+This meat-broth blend is then presented atop a torn flatbread.
 The bread, akin to local chapati, is baked on stone slabs.

 The ensemble is served in a spacious vessel referred to as a "Thaal," facilitating communal enjoyment.
-Fresh salads, chutneys, and tea often accompany the dish to enhance the Sohbat experience.
+Fresh salads, chutneys, and tea often accompany the dish to enhance the Sobat experience.
+The dish has now also become a part of Pashtun cuisine, especially in Dera Ismail Khan.